isomerpages/mlaw-corp/news/speeches/_posts/2012-07-16-Opening-address-by-Senior-Parliamentary-Secretary-for-Education-and-Law-Ms-Sim-Ann-at-the-launch-of-Project-Schools.md

 ---
-layout: post
-title: Opening address by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, at the launch of Project Schools
+title: 'Opening address by Senior Parliamentary Secretary for Education and Law, Ms Sim Ann, at the launch of Project Schools'
 permalink: /news/speeches/opening-address-by-senior-parliamentary-secretary-for-education-and-law-ms-sim-ann-at-the-launch
 breadcrumb: Speeches
-collection_name: news

 ---

 16 Jul 2012 Posted in [Speeches](/news/speeches)